Desperationis/InuLib/README.md

-# RobotCLibrary
+# CortexLib (In Development)
-This library was meant for use with RobotC, and can be converted with RobotCConverter with no issue.
+This library was meant for use with RobotC~~, and can be converted with RobotCConverter with no issue~~.
 It provides a task-based PID controller, Slew controller, general helper functions, and more.

 ## Features
 ### PID Controller